Chosker/SeamlessInstancing/README.md

 - One File Per Actor granularity is greatly reduced since components are now merged

 ### TO DO
-- World Partition levels: data layers and different grids
+- World Partition levels: different grids
 - Non World Partition levels, sublevels
 - More stuff